sybrew/the-seo-framework/readme.txt

 == Changelog ==

+= 4.0.4 =

+WordPress 5.3 has a [bug](https://core.trac.wordpress.org/ticket/48623) where the timezone set in PHP is taken into account when creating permalinks.
+Since this bug can cause canonical URLs with dates to point to a nonexistent page, we're sending out [this patch](https://theseoframework.com/?p=TODO#detailed) where TSF sets the timezone to flat UTC for its front-end generation.

+The proper fix in WordPress 5.3.1 is due in about three weeks from now, after which we'll consider reverting these changes.

 = 4.0.3 =

 Google Search has a new bug in their parser, which causes pages to be deindexed unintentionally when a specific combination of robots-settings are used.
 To work around this bug, we changed how the recently introduced copyright directive settings work.